Michael Laws: Media career

 Since leaving Parliament, Laws has worked as a writer, newspaper columnist and talkback radio host.

 He joined Radio Pacific in 2003 and changed to Radio Live in 2005.
 He stayed as a radio host throughout his Whanganui mayoralty, stepping back from his nationwide talkback programme in early 2013.
 Laws courted controversy in this role, as described above.
 Additionally, in 2008 he was charged with contempt of court for breaching a suppression order on his radio programme and in October 2010 he called Governor-General Anand Satyanand a "fat Indian."
 Breakfast presenter Paul Henry had previously made similarly disparaging comments about Satyanand.
 Laws originally refused to apologise for his comments and only apologised after Henry lost his job over making racist remarks about Indian politician Sheila Dikshit.
 In 2011, Laws made comments described as "outrageous" about a young man with Asperger syndrome who was arrested for minor theft in the aftermath of the 2011 Christchurch earthquake and was suspended from his radio programme after criticising journalists' conduct in their coverage of the 2011 general election.

 On television, Laws has participated in reality television appearances on the second season of Celebrity Treasure Island (2003) and the third season of Dancing with the Stars (2007).
 He hosted a weekly rugby television programme on Sky from 2004 to 2009.

 Laws had a regular column in the Sunday Star-Times and has authored three books: a political memoir, The Demon Profession (1998); a mystery novel, Dancing With Beelzebub (1999); and sports biography Gladiator: the Norm Hewitt Story (2001).

 By 2022, Laws had joined The Platform, an online radio station founded by veteran broadcaster Sean Plunket.

+2026 general election

+On 3 July, Laws confirmed that he would be standing as New Zealand First's candidate in the Waitaki electorate during the 2026 New Zealand general election.
+He cited the impact of central government on local councils and the "predominance" of "big government" and big business in New Zealand as his motivating factors for running for the New Zealand Parliament.
+Laws expressed interest in serving as Minister for Media and Communications and said that the public broadcaster Radio New Zealand would be "first on the chopping list."